decentraland/mini-rpc/README.md

 const transport = new MessageTransport(window, window.parent, 'https://parent.com')
 const server = new Server(transport)

-// you can emits events if needed server.emit('ready', { hello: 'world' })
+// you can emit events if needed for the client to listen to server.emit('hello', { name: 'world' })
 ```

 ## Test